godotengine/godot-docs/classes/class_projectsettings.rst

 Some NVIDIA GPU drivers have a bug which produces flickering issues for the ``draw_rect`` method, especially as used in :ref:`TileMap<class_TileMap>`.
 Refer to `GitHub issue 9913 <https://github.com/godotengine/godot/issues/9913>`_ for details.

 If ``true``, this option enables a "safe" code path for such NVIDIA GPUs at the cost of performance.
-This option only impacts the GLES2 rendering backend (so the bug stays if you use GLES3), and only desktop platforms.
+This option affects GLES2 and GLES3 rendering, but only on desktop platforms.

 ----